-This course gives you 4 credit hours and will require 8 hours/week of class time and 24 hours of time outside of class working on your projects and preparing for classes.
+This course gives you 4 credit hours and will require 12 hours/week of class time in addition to substantial time outside of class working on homework assignments.

 Course Requirements

 Academic Integrity

 Every member of the University community is expected to maintain the highest standards of academic integrity.
 A student shall not submit work that is falsified or is not the result of the student's own effort.
 Infringement of academic honesty by a student subjects that student to serious penalties, which may include failure on the assignment, failure in the course, suspension from the University or other sanctions (see section 20 of R&R).
 Please consult Brandeis University Rights and Responsibilities for all policies and procedures related to academic integrity.
 Students may be required to submit work to TurnItln.com software to verify originality.
 A student who is in doubt regarding standards of academic honesty as they apply to a specific course or assignment should consult the faculty member responsible for that course or assignment before submitting the work.
 Allegations of alleged academic dishonesty will be forwarded to the Department of Student Rights and Community Standards.
 Citation and research assistance can be found at Brandeis Library Guides - Citing Sources (https://guides.library.brandeis.edu/c.php?g=301723).